lennax/perlbio/README.md

 `pdb_distance.pl` reads a PDB file of a molecule complexed with ADP and outputs a list of every atom within 6 angstroms of the ADP.

 `test_hydrophobic.pl` calls a package that finds the most hydrophobic sequences in a protein.
 It depends on `Hydrophobic.pm` and `Tmstat.pm`.

+    Another project around the same time used CGI to perform batch BLAST searches of a given sequence against multiple genomes.
+However, it was a group project so I lack authorization to upload it to github.